LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_make_target_action_1.rst.txt

 Multifile and dynamic hook predicate that allows defining user actions for the :ref:`predicates_logtalk_make_1` targets.
 The user defined actions are run after the default ones using a failure driven loop.
+This loop does not catch any exceptions thrown when calling the user-defined actions.

 Modes and number of proofs
 --------------------------